quarkslab/qsynthesis/doc/installation.rst

 * Install Triton on your system (cf. `Documentation <https://triton.quarkslab.com/documentation/doxygen/index.html#install_sec>`_)
 * Use the provided `setup.py` to install QSynthesis
-* (Optional) Install Qtrace-DB to enable synthesizing from execution trace
 * (Optional) copy the `ida_plugin/qsynthesis_plugin.py` in the IDA Pro plugin folder
 * (Optional) install additionnal dependencies to generate tables or to serve tables as server